 Regular updates will be posted here and on our Facebook page on how the money raised is being spent so that you are able to see the difference this fund raising and any help that you are able to give is making.

-We do not want to just build schools.
+We did not want to just build schools.
 We want to build communities that are healthy and believe in education.
 We want the communities to have pride in the schools built for their children and encourage them to embrace the benefits of education.
-We also want the communities to benefit from the health and wellbeing opportunities being offered by our partners as part of our strategy
+We also want the communities to benefit from the health and well-being opportunities being offered as part of our strategy.

-Over the last year we have been working closely with The Mandala Organisation (TMO).
+Over the first few years we worked closely with The Mandala Organisation (TMO).
 They have been at the coal face organising the building and repairs of our schools.
 We have learnt so much and are now in contact with more teams and individuals who have offered expertise and support.
-We have developed partnerships with them and they are part of our strategy moving forward.
+We have developed partnerships with individuals and organisations and they are part of our strategy moving forward.

 To ensure every penny is used to benefit Nepal.
 Many of our wonderful friends have already donated their skills, experience, time and work for free.
 We will not spend money on administration, costs or expenses.
 We are committed to picking up these costs ourselves wherever necessary.
 These include the costs of any of the trips we make to Nepal for In Your Hands.

 PROJECT 1: FUND RAISE